n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ErrorTrigger/README.md

 ::: tip 💡 Keep in mind
 1. If a workflow is using the Error Trigger node, you don't have to activate the workflow.
 2. If you want to receive error messages for a workflow, make sure that you select the 'Error Workflow' in the ***Workflow Settings*** for the workflow.
+3. If a workflow is using the Error Trigger node, by default, the workflow will use itself as the Error Workflow.
 :::

 ## Example Usage